 - Now you are ready to assemble.

-- Apply the glue around the outer edge of the card stock heart.
+- Apply the glue to the outer edge of the card stock heart.
 Be sure to leave an opening at the bottom of the heart.

 - Glue the two hearts together.